 - AutoDDDetroit’s Auto Attractions

 We are a city filled with ethnicities from around the world, including Middle Eastern, African, Polish and Italian heritages.
 And we sure have a lot of cultural attractions to show for it!
-Explore Detroit’s diversity with a few of our cultural attractions.
+Explore Detroit history and diversity with a few of our cultural attractions.

 Detroit was the last stop for many escaped slaves on the Underground Railroad before they went to Canada, and you can still visit some of these stops today, including Second Baptist Church and First Congregational Church of Detroit.
 While you’re walking along the riverfront, be sure to stop and admire the “Gateway to Freedom” Memorial.
 And if you’re in Midtown, the Detroit Historical Museum and The Wright Museum both have exhibits dedicated to this moment in history.